-Child support in Minnesota is a significant issue for many separated and divorcing parents.
+Child support is an issue for many separated and divorcing parents in Minnesota.
 And for good reason.
-According to the U.S. Department of Agriculture’s (USDA) Expenditures by Children on Families 2013 Report, it will cost parents approximately $245,340 ($304,480 adjusted for projected inflation) to raise a child born in 2013 to his/her 18th birthday.* Therefore, as a divorcing or separated parent, you’ll want to learn as much as you can about child support in Minnesota.
+See the U.S. Department of Agriculture’s (USDA) Expenditures by Children on Families 2013 Report.
+It will cost around $245,340 ($304,480 adjusted for projected inflation) to raise a child born in 2013 to the 18th birthday.*

 What is Child Support in Minnesota?